commands

 Synopsis

-Removes the network certificate for SQL Server instance
+Removes the SSL certificate configuration from SQL Server network encryption settings

 Description